 - Helen Carroll Champion of Education

-- The Henrietta Cleveland Inspiring Women Award is presented by St. Elizabeth Healthcare.
+- The Henrietta Cleveland Inspiring Women Award presented by St. Elizabeth Healthcare

 - Judy Clabes Lifetime Achievement